catppuccin/userstyles/docs/userstylesyml.md

 ```

 If you prefer not to be listed as a past maintainer, you can remove yourself for
 maintainers array entirely.
-Futhermore, removing yourself from the `collaborators`
+Furthermore, removing yourself from the `collaborators`
 array will also remove you from the `userstyles-maintainers` team.